Daniel-Boll/build-your-own-x-in-y/README.md

 <h1 align="center">Build Your Own X in Y</h1>

-This repository is dedicated to showcasing solutions to common system-level problems, implemented in both Rust and Go.
-Each problem will eventually have solutions written in both languages, with links provided to the respective branches.
+This repository is dedicated to showcasing solutions to common system-level problems, implemented in Rust, Go and Zig.
+Each problem will eventually have solutions written in more languages, with links provided to the respective branches.

 ## Problems and Languages